morgante/hermacop/README.md

 hermacop
 ========

-A Habari plugin allowing you to easily create arbitrary redirects
+This plugin is a port of [Permacop](http://myfla.ws/projects/permacop/) to Habari.
+It allows you to add and manage arbitrary redirects.